-3.4.1.4 To minimize the potential adverse effects of "Employment Areas - adverse effects of "Industrial" areas on other land uses and the residents of the community.
+3.4.1.4 To minimize the potential adverse effects of "Industrial" areas on other land uses and the residents of the community.

-General Industrial" uses on other land uses, sensitive land uses, and the residents of the community by establishing a classification system of industrial uses.
+3.4.1.4 To minimize the potential adverse effects of "Employment Areas - General Industrial" uses on other land uses, sensitive land uses, and the residents of the community by establishing a classification system of industrial uses.